ryannair02/MIST4610-Project1/README.md

    2)List the equipment ID and date purchased for all equipment at Facility 4

-   Justification: Managers responsible for Facility 4 need to maintain an updated inventory of equipment to ensure operational efficiency and timely maintenance.
-By listing the equipment ID and date of purchase for all equipment at Facility 4, managers can accurately track the age of equipment, plan for maintenance schedules, and assess the need for equipment replacements or upgrades.
-This information enables effective asset management, cost control, and resource allocation within Facility 4, contributing to smooth operations and optimal utilization of equipment resources.
+   Justification: Managers responsible for Facility 4 need to have up to date inventory of equipment to ensure efficiency and proper maintenance.
+By listing the equipment ID and date of purchase for all equipment at Facility 4, managers can track the age of equipment, plan for maintenance schedules, and check the need for equipment replacements or upgrades.
+This will lead to smooth operations and utilization of equipment resources.

    SQL code for Query 2: